-- 1 How to sterilize large amounts of soil
+How to sterilize large amounts of soil in Best 4 Ways

 How to sterilize large amounts of soil

-How to sterilize large amounts of soil in the seedbed is an important question from the gardener.
-When we sow seed in a seedbed in our garden, it is seen that some seeds do not germinate at once.
-After sowing some seeds collapse and die.
-Because there are billions of germs on the soil of the seedbed.
-Some of these microbes that are beneficial to plants.
+How to sterilize large amounts of soil in the seedbed is an essential question from the gardener.
+We sow seed in a seedbed/growing bed of our garden, and some seeds do not germinate at once.
+After sowing, some seeds collapse and die because there are billions of germs on the seedbed soil.
+Some of these microbes are beneficial to plants.
 Some of these are harmful to plants.
 Among them, fungus such as Fusarium, Rhizoctonia, Pythium, Cercospora, etc., damage the seedling.

-Moreover, there are some pathogens that are attached to the body of the seed.
-When they germinate then they become active and attack the seedling.
-As a result, the seedling collapse or burnt and finally die.
-There are a lot of insects in the soil, for example, termite, ant, caterpillar, field cricket, mole cricket, etc. damage and cut the root of seedlings.
-Seed Borne pathogen or many types of fungi, and insects that remain in the soil of seedbed damage the seedlings.
+Moreover, some pathogens are attached to the body of the seed.
+When they germinate, then they become active and attack the seedling.
+As a result, the seedlings collapse or burnt and finally die.
+Many insects in the soil, for example, termite, ant, caterpillar, field cricket, mole cricket, etc., damage and cut the root of seedlings.
+Seed Borne pathogen, many fungi, insects damage the seedlings that remain in the seedbed soil.
 Destroy these pathogens, fungi, and insects and making a suitable condition for growing healthy seedlings is called seedbed sterilization or soil sterilization.

-Firstly pick out the upper layer of soil of the seedbed into 10-15cm in-depth and then heat the soil on a big saucepan which works for sterilization of the soil.
-In this soil sterilization required time is one hour.
-Besides, the porous pipe should be used for partial sterilization.
-Porous pipes are let in the soil and heated vapor should be applied in them.
+Firstly pick out the upper layer of soil of the seedbed into 10-15cm in-depth and then heat the soil on a big saucepan, which works to sterilize the soil.
+It takes one hour to sterilize the soil.
+Besides, you can use the porous pipe for partial sterilization.
+You should apply the porous tubes with heated vapor in the soil.

-The same vegetable or crop seeds should not be sown every year at the same place or under the same seedbed.
-Occasionally some seed germs can be released by planting marigold flowers and mixing it on the ground such as nematodes.
-Besides mixing the neem leaves, and powder of tobacco with the seedbed soil release some seed germs such as termite, ant, etc.
+You should not sow the same vegetable or crop seeds on the same land or under the same seedbed/growing bed every year.
+Some seed germs can occasionally be released by planting marigold flowers and mixing them on the ground, such as nematodes.
+Besides incorporating the neem leaves, and powder of tobacco with the seedbed soil release some seed germs such as termite, ant, etc.

 There are different chemicals for seedbed sterilization by chemical products.
 For example,